mysterymarshak/LuckyBlocks/README.md

 > After revival you will lost all your applied buffs!

 > [!NOTE]
-> The totem will not revive you if the body was destroyed (three hundred ton hydraulic press iis still your enemy)
+> The totem will not revive you if the body was destroyed (three hundred ton hydraulic press is still your enemy)
 >
 > <img width="370" src="https://github.com/mysterymarshak/LuckyBlocks/assets/37479500/6320470a-153a-4a2c-a77f-7de7eee9ff9e" alt="Demo of note" />